Gender pay gap in sports: Endorsement deals

-Male sports attract far more viewership because of there looks and are in far higher demand than women's sports.
+Male sports attract far more viewership and are in far higher demand than women's sports.
 The majority of sports are also dominated by males, and this is due to several factors.

 The first factor is the fewer chances for female athletes to negotiate endorsement deals.
 Assuming a male and female athlete receive equal prize money, generally speaking, the top male athletes earn more due to better sponsorship and endorsement deals.
 Research conducted by a United Kingdom organization shows that sponsors are more attracted by male athletes as male athletes tend to be more marketable.
 A study has found that female athletes are rarely employed as the spokesperson by companies.
 Between 2011 and 2013, another study found female sports to account for 0.4% of total sports sponsorships.
 The imbalance of endorsement deals expands the income gap between male and female athletes.
 A comparison of Roger Federer's income with Serena Williams' income based on their prize money shows that Williams earned $2 million more than Federer.
 However, Federer is the most lucrative athlete endorsement and makes $58 million, which is five times more than Serena Williams.